refact0r/monkeytype-themes/README.md

 ## Style Themes

 These are themes that change the color and feel of Monkeytype.
-DON'T USE MULTIPLE STYLE THEMES AT ONCE.
+Works best if used with Base theme, don't mix style themes together.

 ### Iceland
 [Install](https://github.com/refact0r/monkeytype-themes/raw/main/iceland.user.css)